FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**

 It is a considerably dangerous act to test out this prototype in a real driving situation, so that I decided to situmulate this prototype on a online driving simulator.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+While acting, I had a new idea to make this cude double-sided.
+For the driver's side, it will show the drive about information about the traffic, and for the other side, it can show others the current status of the driver - is the driver speeding? or is the driver tired, etc.

 ## Part C. Prototype the device